QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 It is very important to have Jenkins backup with its data and configurations.
 It includes job configs, builds logs, plugins, plugin configuration, etc.

+> ⚠️ **Never Include the Controller Key in Jenkins Backup**
+>
+> The controller key is used to encrypt data and is stored at "$JENKINS_HOME/secrets/hudson.util.Secret", which is
+> encrypted with "master.key" in the same directory.
+If we need to restore a system from a backup, we will need this
+> file. _If someone else accesses our backups and has this key, they will have full access to all our information_.
+>
+> We should, therefore, treat our controller key like our SSH private key and NEVER include it in a regular backup.
+> In fact, we must **back up the "master.key" file separately** and store it in a very secure location away from other
+> backups.
+If we need to do a full system restore, we will restore the rest of the system and then apply the backup of
+> the "master.key" file separately

 #### Plugins for Backup

 [Jenkins Thin Backup](https://plugins.jenkins.io/thinBackup/) is a popular plugin for backing up Jenkins.
 It backs up